Islandora/documentation/docs/user-documentation/datastreams.md

 ## Derivatives

 Islandora generates derivatives based on Media Usage for a Media and the Model of the node that owns it.
-All of this is configurable using context, but by default, derivatives are generated from "Original Files".
+All of this is configurable using context.

+By default, derivatives are generated from "Original Files".
 When an Original File is uploaded, if the node that owns it has an "Image" model, image derivatives are created.
 If it's a "Video", then video derivatives are generated, etc...

 ![Media tab](../assets/islandora_8_derivatives_sample.png)